 Plot # - Plot number, a five-digit alpha numeric code, is a number assigned by the cruiser.
 The plot numbers should be created in a GIS plot location shapefile used to help navigate to the plot in the field.

 Plot Date - Month 2 digits, Day 2 digits, year 4 digits.
 The date the plot was measured in the field.

 Cruiser - 9-digit alpha numeric code.
-Input the first and part of your last name.
+Input your name or AKA moniker.